farhanaugustine/Dynamic_Position_Velocity_Visualizer_For_DLC/README.md

 # Dynamic_Position_Velocity_Visualizer_For_DLC

-Motion Analysis and Visualization
+## Motion Analysis and Visualization

 Overview
 This Jupyter script is designed for motion analysis of tracked body parts in DeepLabCut CSV files.
-It calculates average positions and velocities of two body parts and creates visualizations such as GIFs and streamline plots to represent the motion and flow of movement.
+I created this notebook to help me with behavioral neuroscience experiments.
+It calculates the average positions and velocities of two body parts (for better accuracy).
+It creates visualizations such as GIFs and streamline plots to represent the motion and flow of movement.
+Although there are tools like Simba, DLCAnalyzer, and Bonsai, none are as easy as running a Python script.

 ### Installation
 To run this script, you will need Python installed on your system along with the following libraries: